UP-RS-ESP/ogre.github.io/_pages/ClimTimeseries.md

 ---

 Click on figure label to enlarge.
+Only last 10 days of data are shown.

 {% include feature_row id="stations1" type=center%}